Krylov's State Complexity and Information Geometry in Qubit Dynamics: Complexity measures

-where $b_{n}\overset{\text{def}}{=}\left\langle A_{n}\left\vert A_{n}\right. \right\rangle $, $b_{0}\overset{\text{def}}{=}0$, $\left\vert K_{0} \right\rangle \overset{\text{def}}{=}\left\vert \psi\left( 0\right) \right\rangle $, $\left\vert K_{-1}\right\rangle \overset{\text{def}}{=}0$, and $a_{n}\overset{\text{def}}{=}\left\langle K_{n}\left\vert \mathrm{H} \right\vert K_{n}\right\rangle $.
+where $b_{n}\overset{\text{def}}{=}\left\langle A_{n}\left\vert A_{n}\right. \right\rangle ^{1/2}$, $b_{0}\overset{\text{def}}{=}0$, $\left\vert K_{0}\right\rangle \overset{\text{def}}{=}\left\vert \psi\left( 0\right) \right\rangle $, $\left\vert K_{-1}\right\rangle \overset{\text{def}}{=}0$, and $a_{n}\overset{\text{def}}{=}\left\langle K_{n}\left\vert \mathrm{H} \right\vert K_{n}\right\rangle $.
 The quantities $a_{n}$ and $b_{n}$ in Eq. (\ref{918}) are known as Lanczos coefficients.
 Manipulation of the two relations in Eq. (\ref{918}) yields

 Therefore, given Eq. (\ref{920}), the Hamiltonian $\mathrm{H}$ is tridiagonal with respect to the Krylov basis.
 In particular, the tridiagonal elements are given by the Lanczos coefficients.
-For completeness, we remark that the Gram-Schmidt and Lanczos algorithms are not the same.
+We remark that the Gram-Schmidt and Lanczos algorithms are not the same.
 However, the Lanczos algorithm can be viewed as an efficient version of the Gram-Schmidt algorithm tailored to Krylov spaces and Hermitian operators.
 It is noteworthy that the conventional Krylov construction utilizing the Lanczos algorithm is applicable solely to autonomous Hamiltonian systems, which possess a constant Hamiltonian.
 For an extension of the Krylov construction to periodically driven systems, also known as Floquet systems \cite{floquet,shirley65}, where the Lanczos algorithm is substituted with the Arnoldi iteration \cite{arnoldi51}, we direct the reader to Refs. \cite{nizami23,takahashi25}.
-In this periodic setting, we wish to highlight that the (Hermitian) Hamiltonian operator $\mathrm{H}$ is substituted with the (unitary) Floquet operator $U_{\mathrm{F}}$ of the system during the formation of Krylov's basis, with $\left\{ \mathrm{H}^{n}\left\vert \psi\left( 0\right) \right\rangle \right\} \rightarrow$ $\left\{ U_{\mathrm{F}}^{n}\left\vert \psi\left( 0\right) \right\rangle \right\} $ \cite{nizami23}.
+In this periodic setting, we wish to highlight that the (Hermitian) Hamiltonian operator $\mathrm{H}$ is substituted with the (unitary) Floquet operator $U_{\mathrm{F}}$ of the system during the formation of Krylov's basis, with $\left\{ \mathrm{H} ^{n}\left\vert \psi\left( 0\right) \right\rangle \right\} \rightarrow$ $\left\{ U_{\mathrm{F}}^{n}\left\vert \psi\left( 0\right) \right\rangle \right\} $ \cite{nizami23}.
+We point out that the closest analog of the Lanczos algorithm for Floquet systems is, in fact, the Szeg\"{o} algorithm \cite{szego39}.
+While the Arnoldi iteration provides the most general framework- applicable to arbitrary time evolution, including dissipative dynamics- it can be significantly optimized when the evolution operator possesses additional symmetries.
+For a recent and detailed account of the Szeg\"{o} algorithm, its generalizations, and its applications to chaotic Floquet systems, we refer the reader to Ref. \cite{trunin25}.
+Furthermore, we stress that in this work we restrict our attention to evolutions generated by Hermitian Hamiltonians.
+For applications of Krylov spread complexity extended to non-Hermitian systems, we refer the reader to Refs. \cite{medina25A,medina25B}.

 The fundamental concept behind Krylov's state complexity is the expectation that a more intricate time evolution will distribute $\left\vert \psi\left( t\right) \right\rangle $ more extensively across the Hilbert space in comparison to the initial state $\left\vert \psi\left( 0\right) \right\rangle $.
 The degree of this distribution is influenced by the selected basis.
 Nevertheless, one can assess the complexity of the evolution by minimizing the wavefunction's spread across all bases.
 To measure this spread, one should consider a cost function \textrm{C}$_{\mathcal{B}}(t)$ in relation to a complete, orthonormal, ordered basis, $\mathcal{B}=\left\{ \left\vert B_{n}\right\rangle \right\} $ for the Hilbert space provided by